-When Runway 12 is used for departures, the jet aircraft SID will move approximately 1.5 km closer to Bream Creek but aircraft will climb at higher levels.
+When Runway 12 is used for departures, the flight path for jet aircraft will move 1 km closer to Marion Bay but aircraft will generally be slightly higher.

 Flight Path Corridors

 The current and proposed flight paths are presented as 'flight path corridors'.
 The corridors contain the flight path track in the centre and an area either side of the track, where aircraft can be expected to operate.
 This is because aircraft performance can vary across aircraft types, operators and in different weather conditions